gracetownland/Legal-Aid-Tool/docs/dependencyManagement.md

    docker build -t case-gen-image .
    ```

 3. **Regenerate requirements.txt:**
+   Once the image has been built, run this command in the terminal to compile the requirements and regenerate the requirements.txt version:

    ```bash
    # Run pip-compile inside the built container
    docker run --rm -v ${PWD}:/app -w /app case-gen-image bash -c "